dhis2/dhis2-android-capture-app/docs/src/commonmark/en/content/capture-app/app-android-settings-configuration.md

 ## Appearance { #capture_app_andoid_settings_webapp_appearance }

-These settings give control over the appearance of the data entry form.
+These settings give control over the appearance of the data entry and list forms.

 - Filter: it defines the filters that can be enabled in the different app menus.
 - Completion spinner: it turns on/off the completion spinner that shows the progress in the data entry form.